Computer University, Pyay

-The University of Computer Studies, Pyay (ကွန်ပျူတာတက္ကသိုလ်(ပြည်)), is a university in Pyay, Bago Region, Myanmar, offering courses in computer science and information technology.
+The University of Computer Studies, Pyay (ကွန်ပျူတာတက္ကသိုလ်(ပြည်)) is a university in Pyay, Bago Region, Myanmar, offering courses in computer science and information technology.

 Background History

-University of Computer Studies, Pyay is a government funded university located in Pyay, Bago Region with an emphasis is on computer engineering at the undergraduate and graduate levels.
-Founded in 2004 as a Government Computer College (GCC) and during the first year of GCC only computer application trainings were offered.
-Starting from 2005, undergraduate student admissions have begun.
+The government-funded university, with an emphasis is on computer engineering at the undergraduate and graduate levels, was founded in 2004 as a Government Computer College (GCC).
+During the first year of the GCC, only computer application trainings were offered.
+Undergraduate student admissions began from 2005.
 In 2007, Government Computer College (Pyay) became a university named Computer University (Pyay).
-Its name was changed to University of Computer Studies (Pyay) in the year 2017.
+Its name was changed to University of Computer Studies (Pyay) in 2017.
 The campus has an area of 17.68 acres and lies to the south of 081/2 milestone on the highway from Pyay to Aunglan.